-- (a) To cover safety on the way to and from school in road safety instruction for children, as described in paragraph 2.1.3, in particular in schools; (4.4 (d) (i)) - (b) To teach children how to behave at a bus stop, when getting on and getting off the bus and while in the bus during the journey.
+(a) To cover safety on the way to and from school in road safety instruction for children, as described in paragraph 2.1.3, in particular in schools; (4.4 (d)i)

+(b) To teach children how to behave at a bus stop, when getting on and getting off the bus and while in the bus during the journey.
 Such education should be supplemented by practical training, particularly in facing dangerous situations; (4.5 (c))

-- (c) To make drivers of motor vehicles aware of the problems of children who, when they are on the road, do not yet have the necessary capability to behave appropriately; (ECE/TRANS/WP.1/2006/11) - (d) To protect children by active and passive safety measures; (4.4 (d) (ii)) - (e) To underline the importance of adapting as far as is possible the traffic environment so as to take into account the special problems of children; (4.4 (d) (iv)) - (f) To warn drivers by appropriate road signs of the proximity of schools.
-At least during school hours and during hours when children go to and from school, speed should be reduced and parking and overtaking should be prohibited in the vicinity of schools; (4.4 (t)) - (g) To reinforce checks on driver's respect for traffic rules near schools when children enter or leave them; (4.4 (u)) - (h) To ensure dissemination of scientifically prepared mass-media communication programmes, aimed at parents and children, in order to enhance the safety of children on their way to and from school; (4.4 (i)) - (i) To ensure that all road accidents involving injuries to children are recorded in the national statistics, and to take steps to improve the quality of the data which is recorded.
-Where it is not possible to include in national statistics data about the accident having occurred on a journey to or from school, the necessary information should be obtained by means of ad hoc investigations or surveys; (4.4 (v)) - (j) To take the necessary steps to develop research for increasing the safety of children who participate in road traffic; (4.4 (w)) - (k) To set up a transport system (e.g. school buses see paragraphs 4.2 and 7.1.1.2) for children, in particular those in lower grades, especially if the school is far away from residential areas.
-(4.4 (j))
+(c) To make drivers of motor vehicles aware that children do not have the necessary capability to respond adequately to dangers on the road;

+(d) To protect children by active and passive safety measures; (4.4 (d)ii))

+(e) To reinforce checks on driver's respect for traffic rules near schools particularly when children enter or leave them; (4.4 (u))

+(f) To ensure dissemination of [...] mass-media communication programmes, aimed at parents and children, in order to enhance the safety of children on their way to and from school; (4.4 (i))

+(g) To ensure that all road accidents involving injuries to children are recorded in the national statistics, and to take steps to improve the quality of the data which is recorded.
+Where it is not possible to include in national statistics data about the accident having occurred on a journey to or from school, the necessary information should be obtained by means of ad hoc investigations or surveys; (4.4 (v))

+(h) To take the necessary steps to develop research for increasing the safety of children who participate in road traffic; $(4.4 \ (w))$

+(i) To set up a transport system (e.g. school buses - see paragraphs 4.2 and 7.1.1.2) for children, in particular those in lower grades, especially if the school is far away from residential areas. $(4.4 \ (j))$

-4.2.2 The role of parents and school authorities (4.4 (f) to (h) and 4.4 (k) and (l))
+4.2.2 The role of parents and school authorities (4.4 (f) to (h)) and (4.4 (k) to (l))